fubar2/flaskdashboard/README.md

 * Cheap kit.
 Cheap loadcells are notoriously temperature sensitive and have a bad press for instability.
 Months of continuous data are needed so regular re-tare of the scales is impracticable.
-In order to get a clear understanding of how bad these systemic and random sources of variation are, one scale has a 4kg mass instead of a plant pot and the range of variability appears to be within 6-8g in 4000g over a week of observation, giving no more than 0.2% "error".
+In order to get a clear understanding of how bad these systemic and random sources of variation are, one scale has a 4kg mass instead of a plant pot and the range of variability appears to be within 4g over 6 days of observation, so ~0.1% "error".
 That's arguably good enough for government work since the plants under test are currently transpiring 10-50g/hour each during lights-on.

 Summary of measurement technical issues: